 With a Hodge RIO mortgage, you can borrow up to 75% of the value of your home and only need to pay back the interest each month.
 This allows you to unlock value in your home to do things like pay off debts, support family members, fund your lifestyle, make home improvements, or even go on a dream holiday.

 Fee-free applications are par-for-the-course with Hodge

-You can fix your interest rate for life’
+You can fix your interest rate for up to 10 years’